karthi250501/linkedin-auto-connect/README.md

 ## Limitations

-- The extension can send a maximum of 100 **Connect** requests per page.
+- The extension can send a maximum of 100 **Connect** requests per process.
 - To send more requests, you need to click the **START CONNECTING** button again to restart the process.
 - You should not close the page or browse in the same tab while the extension is running.
 However, you can continue using other tabs in your browser.